This post may contain affiliate links. Please read our disclosure policy.

 Jar of asafoetida powder on a wooden table next to chopped coriander.

-• First, we marinate the chicken thighs in spices, natural yogurt, oil, ginger, garlic, tomato puree (paste) chopped chillies, salt and lemon juice.
-We want that to marinate for at least 2 hours for the best flavour.
+• First, we marinate the chicken thighs in spices, natural plain yogurt, oil, ginger, garlic, tomato puree (paste) chopped chillies, salt and lemon juice, simply add them all to a large bowl, mix them together and marinate for at least 2 hours for the best flavour.

 4 image collage showing how to marinade chicken for chicken biryani